Ultimate Guide

 The API, on the other hand, supports unlimited users and high volumes of broadcasts.
 When paired with the right WhatsApp API software, businesses can manage conversations with advanced AI and automation and ensure smooth contact synchronization with e-commerce platforms and CRMs, among other advanced capabilities.

-So, if you’re running a medium-to-large business in regions where WhatsApp is popular such as in Malaysia, Singapore, the United Arab Emirates (UAE), Mexico or the United Kingdom (UK), WhatsApp API enables you to reach customers at the scale required for business growth and success.
+So, if you’re running a medium-to-large business in regions where WhatsApp is popular, WhatsApp API enables you to reach customers at the scale required for business growth and success.

 Of course, along with the increased scale and features come costs.
 WhatsApp Business API incurs messaging fees as well as requiring a subscription to the messaging software of your choice.
 We’ll give you the breakdown so you’ll know what to expect.